cyb-/test_project/README.md

 Using **Ruby 2.3.1** and **Rails 5.0.1**

 **Only configured for development and test environments !!**
+You need your postfix configured to send emails.

   * Devise for authentication
   * Cancancan for permissions
   * RSpec for tests suite
   * Bootstrap (sass) for stylesheets
+  * SQLite3 as database

 ## Installation